schneems/routes_controller_exercise/README.md

 When you refresh your page you should see the new text:

-If you don't go back and follow the prior steps.
+If you don't, go back and follow the prior steps.

 If you look in your rails server log (this is the code that gets spewed from terminal after you run `$ rails server`), you should be able to see a line in there that looks like this